-- Swallow REVLIMID capsules whole, with water, 1 time a day.
-Do not open, break, or chew your capsules. - REVLIMID may be taken with or without food. - Take REVLIMID at about the same time each day. - Do not open the REVLIMID capsules or handle them any more than needed.
-If powder from the REVLIMID capsule comes in contact with: - $\circ$ $\,$ your skin, wash the skin right away with soap and water. - $\circ$ $\,$ inside of your eyes, nose, or mouth, flush well with water. - If you miss a dose of REVLIMID and it has been less than 12 hours since your regular time, take it as soon as you remember.
+- Do not open the REVLIMID capsules or handle them any more than needed.
+If powder from the REVLIMID capsule comes in contact with: - o your skin, wash the skin right away with soap and water. - o inside of your eyes, nose, or mouth, flush well with water. - If you miss a dose of REVLIMID and it has been less than 12 hours since your regular time, take it as soon as you remember.
 If it has been more than 12 hours, just skip your missed dose.
 Do not take 2 doses at the same time. - If you take too much REVLIMID, call your healthcare provider right away.